leechungpa/leechungpa/README.md

-# Chungpa Lee (이청파)
+# Chungpa Lee

-I am an integrated Ph.D. student in the Department of Statistics and Data Science at Yonsei University, currently working as a visiting researcher in the Department of Electrical and Computer Engineering at the University of Wisconsin–Madison.
-My research focuses on the theoretical foundations of machine learning to understand when and why they succeed.
+I am a Ph.D. candidate in the Department of Statistics and Data Science at Yonsei University, jointly advised by Professors [Joseph H.T.
+Kim](https://yonsei.elsevierpure.com/en/persons/joseph-ht-kim) (Statistics) and [Jy-yong Sohn](https://itml.yonsei.ac.kr/professor/) (Machine Learning), and have also worked closely with Professor [Kibok Lee](https://ml.yonsei.ac.kr/professor).
+Starting in July 2026, I will be a student intern at the University of Washington, working with Professor [Sewoong Oh](https://homes.cs.washington.edu/~sewoong/).
+I look forward to seeing you in Seattle!

 For more information about me, please visit [my personal website](https://www.chungpa.com/).